Key takeaways from the fiery White House meeting with Trump and Zelenskyy

 He also doubled down on his claims that Ukraine would have to give something up to achieve peace with Russia: “I think you’re going to have to always make compromises.
 You can’t do any deals without compromises.”

-But the Ukrainian leader pushed back, saying the war was not about a clash of personalities but a violation of his country’s sovereignty.
+But the Ukrainian leader pushed back, saying the war was not a clash of personalities but a violation of his country’s sovereignty.

 “ Putin will never stop.
 And he’ll go further and further,” Zelenskyy said, as tensions started to boil over in the room.
 “He hates us.
 It’s not about me.
 He hates Ukrainians.
 He thinks that we’re not a nation.”